jboss-developer/jboss-eap-quickstarts/app-client/README.md

 ### Configure Machine_1 (Remote Server Machine)

 1. Install JBoss EAP on this machine.
-2. Add the application users to JBoss EAP as described above.
+2. Add the application users to the JBoss EAP server on this machine as described above.
-3. Start the JBoss EAP server with the following command line.
+3. Start the JBoss EAP server with the following command.
 Be sure to replace `MACHINE_1_IP_ADDRESS` with the IP address of this machine.
-This argument makes the server accessible to the network.
+These arguments makes the server accessible to the network.

         For Linux:   EAP_HOME/bin/standalone.sh -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS
         For Windows: EAP_HOME\bin\standalone.bat -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS
-4. Download the `app-client` quickstart to this machine and deploy it as described above.

 ### Configure Machine_2 (Local Client Machine)

 1. Install JBoss EAP on this server.
 There is no need to add the application users to this server.
 2. Download the `app-client` quickstart to this machine.
-3. Open a command prompt and navigate to the root directory of the quickstart.
-4. Create a `jboss-ejb-client.properties` file.
+3. Create a `jboss-ejb-client.properties` file.
 This file can be located anywhere in the file system, but for ease of demonstration, we create it in the root directory of this quickstart.
 Add the following content, replacing `MACHINE_1_IP_ADDRESS` with the IP address of `Machine_1`.

         remote.connectionprovider.create.options.org.xnio.Options.SSL_ENABLED=false
         remote.connections=default